xadazhii/educational-platform-/README.md

-# EduFlex: Interactive Learning Platform
+# Educational Platform for University

-**EduFlex** is a modern, full-stack web application designed to create a seamless and secure educational environment for students and instructors.
+**Educational Platform for University** is a modern, full-stack web application designed to create a seamless and secure educational environment for students and instructors.
 It provides a comprehensive suite of tools for course management, interactive testing, progress tracking, and secure material sharing.

 The application is built on a robust client-server architecture, featuring a stateless **Spring Boot** backend with **JWT-based security** and a dynamic **React.js** frontend.
 This project showcases the integration of modern backend security practices with a responsive user interface to deliver a powerful and user-friendly learning tool.